rbtnn/vim-mru/README.md

 * This plugin does not provide to customize user-settings.
 * This plugin provides only one command.

+##  Limits and specifications

+* This plugin does not support UNC path.

 ## License

 Distributed under MIT License.
 See LICENSE.